 (Infogram)

-Even with more than a quarter of the world's population already on the platform, Facebook popularity is still quite high.
-Facebook stats reveal 500 new accounts every minute, meaning that it takes less than two days for there to be a million new users on the platform.
+Even with more than a third of the world's population already on the platform, Facebook's popularity is still quite high.
+Facebook stats reveal 400 new accounts every minute, meaning that it takes less than two days for there to be a million new users on the platform.

 These numbers are for just one minute.
 Now, isn’t that something?
 Oh, and for those interested in how many Facebook posts per day there are, these numbers will surely give you a clue.